University of Melbourne

 - Skilled at identifying and implementing entrepreneurial business opportunities in a simulated real-life environment.

-- Competent at analysing and evaluating information to enable evidenced-based entrepreneurial practice.
+- Competent at analysing and evaluating information to enable evidence-based entrepreneurial practice.

 - Ethical problem solvers in enterprise creation through the application of appropriate concepts, principles and data.